What is LAPS?

-The LAPS tool can help reduce the risk of having a default (backdoor perhaps) local administrator & default password on your machines by having each machine use a different complex password for the account.
-Before LAPS, most organizations had a generic local admin ex: ORG_LocalAdmin, with the same password on each machine ex: ORG_P@ssword.
-Problem with that is, if a machine was compromised, the malware/hacker could move laterally among all your machines gathering more and more data to deepen the security breach.
-With LAPS implemented, you remove that attach vector, if one machine is compromised, the ability to move laterally to another machine is greatly reduced.
+The LAPS tool can help reduce the risk of having a default (backdoor perhaps) local administrator and default password on your machines by having each system use a different complex password for the account.
+Before the LAPS service, most organizations had a generic local administrator account (e.g. ORG_LocalAdmin) with the same password on each machine (e.g. ORG_P@ssword).
+However, if a machine was compromised using this model, the malware/hacker could move laterally among all your machines gathering more and more data to deepen the security breach.
+With LAPS software implemented, you remove that attack vector.
+Now if one machine is compromised, the ability to move and enter laterally to another machine is greatly reduced.

-- Downloading LAPS
+- Download Microsoft LAPS

 - Create Source Folders

 - Create End Point Installer Application

 - Deploy LAPS Application to Endpoints

 - Infrastructure Setup

 - Verify Permissions and Read / Reset Access

 What’s Not Covered

 - The “why’s” behind each step.
 Most of these details and the reasons why you must perform these steps are well documented in the Microsoft “LAPS_OperationGuide,” which is part of the download.